soumendrak/hashnode/ckzefmpyh06keabs1g4po02kt.md

 > 1. The way English language injecting into our kids life is becoming a threat to our own language.
 > 2. We all know how crucial a language is for state / nation
-> 3. The only way we can claim back and prosperous is with innovation , smart , easy approach with our language so game is one of them.
+> 3. The only way we can claim back and prosperous is with innovation , smart , easy approach with our language so the game is one of them.
-> 4. I followed your work and saw your passion for odia language so I thought you may guide me.
+> 4. I followed your work and saw your passion for the Odia language so I thought you may guide me.
 > 5. I heard your speech in my space there I discovered your potency as well .